The aptly-named Superb Starling, just one of the numerous spectacular starlings in Africa, by Steve Garvie.

 The destinations listed and linked below are the ones we believe are the best in Africa.
 They have been chosen very carefully and for a multitude of reasons, but mainly based on personal experience of some of them and on dreams of visiting the rest, dreams resulting from what we have heard, read or seen.

-It is our intention to update this list regularly as we add destinations and it was last updated on the 13th of September 2016.
+It is our intention to update this list regularly as we add destinations and it was last updated in May 2021.

-If there are any other destinations you think should be on the list below then please Email us.
-Those that have not made it so far include The Comoros, Mali and Tunisia.
+If there are any other destinations you think should be on the list below then please feel free to Email us.

-The destinations are listed alphabetically with very brief, usually one-line, summaries for those linked to more detailed pages (to reach these pages click on the destination name).
-Those not linked to more detailed pages are described in a bit more detail here, in italics.
+The destinations are listed alphabetically with very brief summaries for those linked, in dark blue, to more detailed pages (to reach these pages click on the destination name).
+Those not linked to more detailed pages are described in a bit more detail here, in italics, under light blue headings.

-Angola has a massive list of over 980 bird species, of which about 17 are endemic; Grey-striped and Swierstra’s Francolins, Red-crested Turaco, Red-backed Mousebird, Gabela Akalat, Angola Cave Chat, Pulitzer’s Longbill, Hartert’s (Green-backed) Camaroptera, Angola Slaty Flycatcher, Montane (Ludwig’s) Double-collared Sunbird, White-fronted Wattle-eye, Braun’s and Gabela Bushshrikes, Gabela Helmetshrike, Golden-backed Bishop, Landana (Pale-billed) Firefinch and Angola (Swee/Yellow-bellied) Waxbill.
-There are many near-endemics too, including Finsch's Francolin, Damara Tern, Anchieta's Barbet, White-headed Robin-Chat, Angola and Margaret's Batises, Bocage's Akalat, Damara Rockjumper (Rockrunner), Bocage's Sunbird, White-tailed Shrike, Bocage's, Gorgeous (Perrin's) and Monteiro’s Bushshrikes, and Cinderella Waxbill, while widespread spectacular species include Greater and Lesser Flamingoes, Palm-nut Vulture, Great Blue Turaco, Giant Kingfisher, Black, Blue-breasted and Swallow-tailed Bee-eaters, Blue-throated and Lilac-breasted Rollers, Yellowbill (Blue Malkoha) and Yellow-bellied Wattle-eye.
+Angola has a massive bird list of about 1000 species, of which 19 are endemic; Grey-striped and Swierstra’s Francolins, Red-crested Turaco, Red-backed Mousebird, Pale-throated (Naked-faced) and White-bellied (White-headed) Barbets, Gabela Helmetshrike, White-fronted Wattle-eye, Braun’s (Luhder’s) and Gabela (Luhder’s) Bush-shrikes, Pulitzer’s Longbill, Hartert’s Camaroptera, Huambo Cisticola, Angola (White-throated) Greenbul, Benguela Long-tailed (Meves’s) Starling, Angola Slaty-flycatcher, Gabela Akalat, Montane (Ludwig’s) Double-collared Sunbird and Angola Waxbill, as well as Golden-backed Bishop which may have been introduced to Sao Tome.
+There are many near-endemics too, including 16 shared only with Namibia, and they include Finsch's Francolin, Anchieta's Barbet, Angola and Margaret's Batises, Ground Batis (White-tailed Shrike), Bocage's, Gorgeous and Monteiro’s Bush-shrikes, Rockrunner, Angola Cave-chat, White-headed Robin-Chat, Bocage's Akalat, Bocage's Sunbird and Cinderella Waxbill, while more widespread species include Greater and Lesser Flamingos, Damara Tern, Black, Blue-breasted and Swallow-tailed Bee-eaters, Blue-throated and Lilac-breasted Rollers, Chattering Yellowbill and Yellow-bellied Wattle-eye.
 Don't expect to see any grazing mammals or their predators though - they are all shot for food in this very poor country.
 There are a few monkeys and they include the tiny Angolan (Southern) Talapoin.
 The best time to look for birds is September, usually before the rainy season kicks in.

-The seven Canary Islands support five endemic bird species: Bolle’s (Tenerife and other western islands) and Laurel (Tenerife, Gomera and La Palma) Pigeons, Canary Islands Chat (Fuerteventura), Canary Islands Chiffchaff (Tenerife and other western islands) and Blue Chaffinch (Tenerife and Gran Canaria); near-endemic Plain Swift, Berthelot's Pipit, African Blue Tit and Island Canary; and many endemic subspecies of more widely distributed birds, including Houbara Bustard (fuertaventurae on Fuerteventura and Lanzarote) and Goldcrest (teneriffae on Tenerife and Gomera).
-Tenerife supports the greatest diversity of endemic and near-endemic birds but Canary Islands Chat occurs only on Fuerteventura where it can be seen at several sites.
-Also present on Fuerteventura are Egyptian Vulture (majorensis), Cream-coloured Courser, Black-bellied Sandgrouse, Lesser Short-toed Lark and Trumpeter Finch, with the bustard, courser, lark and finch also on Lanzarote where it is also possible to see Eleonora's Falcon.
-On ferry crossings - such as between Gran Canaria and Tenerife, and Tenerife and Gomera - it is possible to see Cory's and Little Shearwaters, Bulwer's Petrel and even White-faced Storm-Petrel (especially in July when seabird numbers and diversity usually peaks), as well as Short-finned Pilot Whale, Bottlenose Dolphin and Loggerhead Turtle.
+The Canary Islands which lie about 100 km off the southern coast of Morocco are the tops of a volcanic mountain range lying beneath the Atlantic Ocean and although Pico de Teide rises to 12,198 ft (3718 m) on the island of Tenerife and often has snow on it vast areas of that island and those to the east (Gran Canaria, Fuerteventura and Lanzarote) are barren, solidified lava, moon-like landscapes whereas on the wetter western islands El Hierro, Gomera and La Palma there are remnant laurel forests.
+The islands support: at least six endemic bird species: Dark-tailed (Bolle’s) Laurel-pigeon (Tenerife and other western islands), White-tailed Laurel-pigeon (Tenerife, Gomera and La Palma), Canary Islands Chiffchaff, Fuerteventura Stonechat, Tenerife Blue Chaffinch and Gran Canaria Blue Chaffinch; three near-endemics - Plain Swift, Berthelot's Pipit and Island Canary; and many endemic subspecies of more widely distributed birds, including African Houbara (Bustard) (fuertaventurae on Fuerteventura and Lanzarote), African Blue Tit (four subspecies) and Goldcrest (teneriffae on Tenerife and Gomera).
+Tenerife supports the greatest diversity of endemic and near-endemic birds.
+Also present on Fuerteventura are Egyptian Vulture (majorensis), Cream-coloured Courser, Black-bellied Sandgrouse, Lesser Short-toed Lark and Trumpeter Finch, with the bustard, courser, lark and finch also on Lanzarote.
+On ferry crossings - such as between Gran Canaria and Tenerife, and Tenerife and Gomera - it is possible to see Cory's and Barolo (Audubon's/Little/Macronesian) Shearwaters, Bulwer's Petrel and even (Cramp's) White-faced Storm-petrel (especially in July when seabird numbers and diversity usually peaks), as well as Short-finned Pilot Whale, Bottlenose Dolphin and Loggerhead Turtle.